Chatbot Flows

 3. Double-click to open the code editor.

-4. Write your JavaScript logic and select the API version.
+4. Write your JavaScript and choose the API version.

 5. Click Save Changes.